Min Swe

 Min Swe (မင်းဆွေ) is a Burmese politician and political prisoner.
-In the 1990 Burmese general election, he was elected as an Pyithu Hluttaw member of parliament, winning a majority of 20,358 (64% of the votes), but was never allowed to assume his seat.
+In the 1990 Burmese general election, he was elected as a Pyithu Hluttaw member of parliament, winning a majority of 20,358 (64% of the votes), but was never allowed to assume his seat.

 Min Swe has a Bachelor of Science degree from Rangoon University and an education diploma from the Rangoon Institute of Education.
 From 1967 to 1984, he worked as a high school teacher.
 Min Swe joined the National League for Democracy following the 8888 Uprising.

 From 28 October 1996 to 9 October 2001, Min Swe and his son Thein Swe were arrested for allegedly violating the Private Tuition Act for opening a private school.

 His son Thein Swe currently serves as a Pyithu Hluttaw MP.